torresflo/Favorite-Game-Box/README.md

 For updating your github profile README, you can follow [update-video-game-box.yml](https://github.com/torresflo/Favorite-Game-Box/blob/master/.github/workflows/update-video-game-box.yml) to create a GitHub Action in your README repository.

+A game from the file `data/games.json` will be randomly picked and placed in the readme file each time the workflow is ran.
+The current list corresponds to my own personal preferences.
+The best way to customize it to your needs is to fork the project, update the JSON file and replace the repository address in the workflow file (`update-video-game-box.yml`).

 ## Example

 Here is an example from my own profile that you could obtain: